 During the cold winter, many people experience problems with really flaky and dry skin.
-These skin problems can be persistent and cause issues.
-To avoid this, it's important to understand why the skin reacts the way it does.
+The skin problems can be persistent and cause issues.
+To avoid this, it's important to understand why the skin reacts as it does.

 Why skin becomes dry during winter

-When skin is exposed to cold, it reduces the production of natural skin oils that protect the skin.
+When skin is exposed to cold, the skin's production of natural skin oils that protect the skin decreases.

-When we move between a cold climate outside and a heated environment inside, the skin can react by becoming dry and flaky.
-It's the lower humidity both outdoors and indoors that causes the skin to become dehydrated.
+When we move between a cold climate outside and a heated climate inside, the skin can react by becoming dry and flaky.
+It's the lower humidity levels both outside and inside that cause the skin to become dehydrated.

-Most facial creams contain water which can freeze in the skin when you're outside, potentially damaging and further drying it out.
-It can even cause pain in the skin when it's particularly windy.
+Most face creams contain water and this can freeze in the skin when you're outside, which can damage and dry it out further.
+It can even hurt the skin when there's a strong wind.

-Wind has a certain chill factor.
-If it blows at 5 m/s at 0°C, it feels like -5°C. So even if the temperature is above freezing, it's best not to use water-based products on your skin.
+Wind has a certain wind chill factor.
+If it's blowing 5 m/s at 0°C, it corresponds to -5°C. So even if it's not below freezing, it's good not to use water on the skin.

 How to prevent and protect your skin against the cold

-Use water-free products during the day such as a facial oil or a water-free cream as an outer layer of protection against cold and wind.
+Use water-free products during the day such as a facial oil or a water-free cream as external protection against cold and wind.
 Take a look at our protective weather creams that are water-free.
-All of them can be worn excellently under makeup.
-Just let your oil or weather cream absorb into the skin for a minute first.
+All of them work excellently to wear under makeup.
+Just let your oil or weather cream absorb into the skin for a few minutes first.

 Replace liquid foundation with a water-free foundation, such as a cream powder or mineral powder.

-Rehydrate your skin thoroughly in the evening with a serum and preferably a face cream.
+Rehydrate the skin properly in the evening with a serum and preferably face cream.

 How to restore your skin if it has become dry from the cold weather

 Use serum – serum is a deep-acting moisture booster with active ingredients that are quickly absorbed by the skin.
 It has smaller molecules than a cream and can therefore penetrate deeper into the skin.
-Apply a serum before your face cream or facial oil.
+You apply serum before your face cream or facial oil.

 Use a stronger face cream in winter than in summer to lock in moisture and build up the skin's protective barrier.
-Feel free to apply a slightly thicker layer of cream in the evening and let it absorb overnight or choose a cream from protective weather creams.
+Apply a slightly thicker layer of cream in the evening and let it absorb overnight, or choose a cream from protective weather creams.

-If your skin can tolerate exfoliation, do it regularly, 1-2 times a week.
+If your skin can tolerate exfoliation, do it regularly, 1-2 times per week.
 When you exfoliate the skin, you remove dry and dead skin cells so they don't block the moisture you're adding.
-This is especially important if you have dry and/or flaky skin that doesn't improve even by spring.
+This is especially important if you have dry and/or flaky skin that doesn't even improve by spring.

-You can also apply a hydrating face mask, preferably right after exfoliating.
-Then the skin is properly cleansed, free from dead skin cells, and can absorb the moisture and care the face mask provides.
+You can also apply a moisturizing face mask, preferably right after you've exfoliated.
+Then the skin is thoroughly cleansed, free from dead skin cells, and can receive the moisture and care that the face mask provides.

-The same applies to the body.
-Exfoliate regularly and then massage in a body lotion or oil on slightly damp skin after every time you wash yourself.
+For your body, the same applies.
+Exfoliate regularly and then massage in a body lotion or oil on slightly damp skin after every time you wash.